sornas/site-v2/website/pages/gamejam_en.md

 - 6.00pm
     - Ending stream.
-    - Deadline for uploading games to Itch.io and Global Game Jams website.
+    - Deadline for uploading games to Itch.io and Global Game Jam's website.
     - Playtesting on Discord.

 <h4 class="highlight">What is a game jam?</h4>